 - Set Columns to the column values you want to use as columns in your pivot table. - Set Rows to the column values you want to use as rows in your pivot table. - Set Values to the column you wish to summarize. - Set Summarize by to how you wish to summarize the values: - Sum show the sum of the values.
 Non-numeric and empty values are ignored. - o Minimum shows the smallest value.
 Non-numeric and empty values are ignored. - o Maximum shows the largest value.
 Non-numeric and empty values are ignored. - Average shows the arithmetic mean of the values.
 Non-numeric and empty values are ignored. - Median shows the median of numeric values in the column.
 Non-numeric and empty values are ignored. - Mode shows the mode of numeric values in the column.
 Non-numeric and empty values are ignored. - Standard deviation is the sample standard deviation (equivalent to Excel function stddev.s).
-Non-numeric and empty values are ignored. - o Count shows the number of values.
-Empty values are ignore (a value that contains whitespace is not considered empty). - Set Set non-calculated depending on how you want to set cells not calculated by the pivot. - Check add totals to add row and/or column totals. - Set Total by depending on whether you want to total by Rows and columns, Rows or Columns.
+Non-numeric and empty values are ignored. - o Count shows the number of non-empty values (a value that contains whitespace or 0 is not considered empty). - Set Set non-calculated depending on how you want to set cells not calculated by the pivot. - Check add totals to add row and/or column totals. - Set Total by depending on whether you want to total by Rows and columns, Rows or Columns.
 This is only available if add totals is checked and Columns and Rows are selected. - Check drilldown to allow double-clicking a cell in the data table to drilldown to the rows that contributed to this value in the upstream data.

 - Column and row values are ordered alphabetically.
 You can change the order using Reorder Cols (for columns) and Sort (for rows). - Mode may not work as expected with non-integer values, due to precision issues.
-You can fix this by using a Num Format transform first. - Use Num Format to change the precision of the results. - Use Scale to convert the results to percentages. - If you want to 'drill down' to find which rows contributed to a result you can do it using a Filter transform on the input to the Pivot transform.
+You can fix this by using a Num Format transform first. - Use Num Format to change the precision of the results. - Use Scale to convert the results to percentages. - To add a column of 1 values to Sum (e.g. to find out how many rows a value occurs in) use a New Col transform.